TimonPost/laminar/docs/md_book/src/reliability/reliability.md

 Like that you say: I want the guarantee for my packets to arrive, however they don't need to be in order.
 Or, I don't care if my packet arrives but I do want to receive only new ones.

-Before continuing make sure to understand the difference between ordering and sequencing: [ordering documentation](ordering.md).
+Before continuing, it would be helpful to understand the difference between ordering and sequencing: [ordering documentation](ordering.md)

 ## The 5 Reliability Guarantees
 Laminar provides 5 different ways for you to send your data: